 I’m going to be honest with you and tell you that it never gets easier!
 There are always challenges to overcome if you’re going to make a name for yourself.
 There is always another level you can go to.
 But if we push through and don’t quit, then it may not get easier, but we will get stronger.
 And because of that, in the long run, it will feel that much easier.

-That can be your mantra for the next 90 days.
+That can be your official saying for the next 90 days.
 Use it.
 Let it drive you.
 When you’re feeling down and you feel like you’re not getting somewhere, or when you feel stuck, just stop, look yourself in the mirror, and tell yourself, “I am worthy, and it’s my time.”

 Everyone’s race is different.
 Don’t look to the left or to the right.
 Don’t compare what you’re doing to anyone else.
 Your race is unlike anyone else’s.
 Your race matters.
 The fact that your race is different than anyone else’s is actually WHY it matters.
 There is a purpose behind you finishing your race.
 Just do it.
-Just choose to run YOUR race and finish 2019 strong!!!
+Just choose to run YOUR race and finish this year strong!!!

-If you want to stay at the forefront with me, sign up for my newsletter where I bring mindset and encouragement directly to your inbox!
+If you want to stay at the forefront with me, sign up for my newsletter where I bring mindset, goal-setting strategies, and encouragement directly to your inbox